clowdhaus/terraform-aws-vpc-v5/README.md

 ### Subnet

-This is where most of the logic will captured; the design is centered around the subnet and its usage patterns
+This is where most of the network logic is captured; the design is centered around the subnet and its usage patterns

 - ✅ aws_subnet
 - ✅ aws_network_acl